Department of Education site

 - A complete immunization record for all students.

-- Scoliosis Screening in grades 5 through 9.
+- Scoliosis Screening for girls in grades 5 and 7; for boys in grade 9.

 - A New York State physical examination each year for interscholastic school sports.

 - A New York State physical examination for work permits.